- Are Protein Shakes Bad For You?

 Protein Shakes & the Pressure Of Advertising

 It wasn’t easy stopping the shakes.
-Everyone else used them and everywhere I went in the gym there were ads with all the top athletes with a shake bottle in their hands.
-(In later years I learned that few of the athletes endorsing the products ever really took them and I myself have been asked on several occasions to endorse products even given my well known stance against their use).
+Perhaps because they are indeed mildly addictive, but also because everyone else used them and everywhere I went there were ads with all the top athletes with a protein shake bottle in their hands.
+(In later years I learned that few of the athletes and bodybuilders endorsing the products ever really took them and I myself have been asked on several occasions to endorse protein powders and been offered some pretty generous sums of money to do so by companies well aware of my position against their use).
 It was hard, and the peer pressure was enormous, but slowly I weaned myself off of the shakes.
 I thought that perhaps I would see some reduction in my muscle mass a result, but nothing could have been further from the truth.
 Over the past ten years, I have made better and more consistent gains in strength, muscle mass and conditioning as compared to when I was having protein shakes on a daily basis.
 It did mean that I had to pay more attention to my diet and plan my meals a bit more, but I credit that transition with being able to naturally maintain a body fat percentage of 7% or less all year round.
 Not only do I no longer have the stomach upsets that I learned to live with when I drank shakes regularly, but I also feel better and my digestion and energy levels are much better than they were before.
 Who knew just eating real food could be so beneficial?
 (Read my article here on how much protein do you really need to build muscle.)

 In retrospect, I should have stopped earlier.
 I never used protein shakes before a contest or photoshoot, so why was it logical to go back to using them when I felt and looked my best without them?
 These products are a testimony to the influence of pervasive marketing and it is hard to escape it when as much as 60% of fitness magazines today are filled with supplement advertisements- most of them being for protein shakes.
 They also appeal to our modern microwave mentality for quick over quality.
 It is a fundamentally flawed argument to say that having a protein drink is better than eating junk food as the two both pose potential risks to your health and are well outside the circle of real foods that our bodies are designed to consume.
 Such ideas of health relativity are akin to saying that it is better to jump from the 19th floor of a building rather than the 20th.
 Both lead to the same result while the true logical response is to ignore both choices.
 The other evil bestowed upon us by protein shakes and the like is the idea that we need something outside of ourselves to be healthy.
 That we have to purchase something to achieve our goals and that we are unable on our own to do great things.
 Changing your body in a positive way requires sacrifice and convenience does not always factor into the equation.
 A strong and healthy body comes from years of dedication, commitment, sensible eating and time, but most certainly not from a protein shake.